chenxiaolong/Custota/README.md

 1. Follow the instructions in the [OTA server](#ota-server) section to set up a webserver and generate the metadata files for the OTA zips.

+    Alternatively, Custota supports installing OTAs from a local directory instead of downloading them from an OTA server.
+When using a local directory, the expected directory structure is exactly the same as how it would be with a server.

 2. If you're installing OTA updates signed with a custom key, follow the instructions in the [Custom Verification Key](#custom-verification-key) section.

 3. Download the latest version from the [releases page](https://github.com/chenxiaolong/Custota/releases).
 To verify the digital signature, see the [verifying digital signatures](#verifying-digital-signatures) section.